 — Robert Schiller, NY Times

-Small businesses must begin the application process for a DOE's SBIR grant by submitting a Letter of Intent.
-Only then may they apply for a Phase I ($150,000 to $225,000) grant.
-Only Phase I grantees may apply for a Phase II ($1 million to $1.5 million).
+Eligible small businesses must begin the application process for a DOE's SBIR grant by submitting a Letter of Intent.
+(LOI).
+Only then may they apply for a Phase I grant.
+Only Phase I grantees may apply for a Phase II grant.

-As you prepare your application materials, please note application deadlines and other dates to remember along with linked background materials:
+Please note application deadlines and other dates to remember including:

 - Topic release: October 27, 2014